-A variety of industry and economic factors (including ongoing economic impacts from the COVID-19 pandemic) may impact our results of operations and financial condition.
+A variety of industry and economic factors (including ongoing economic impacts from the COVID-19 pandemic) may resulting again and financial condition.
 These factors include:

-- interest rate trends; - the difference between Agency MBS yields and our funding and hedging costs; - competition for, and supply of, investments in Agency MBS; - actions taken by the U.S. government, including the presidential administration, the U.S. Federal Reserve (the "Fed"), the Federal Open Market Committee (the "FOMC"), the Federal Housing Finance Agency (the "FHFA") and the U.S. Treasury; - prepayment rates on mortgages underlying our Agency MBS, and credit trends insofar as they affect prepayment rates; - the equity markets and the ability of Orchid to raise additional capital; - geo-political events that affect the U.S. and international economies, such as the ongoing crisis in Ukraine; and - other market developments.
+- interest rate trends; - the difference between Agency MBS yields and our funding and hedging costs; - competition for, and supply of, investments in Agency MBS; - actions taken by the U.S. government, including the presidential administration, the U.S. Federal Reserve (the "Fed"), the Federal Open Market Committee (the "FOMC"), the Federal Housing Finance Agency (the "FHFA") and the U.S. - Freakly went rates on mortgages underlying our Agency MBS, and credit trends insofar as they affect prepayment rates; - the equity markets and the ability of Orchid to raise additional capital; - geo-political events that affect the U.S. and international economies, such as the ongoing crisis in Ukraine; and - other market developments.

-In addition, a variety of factors relating to our business may also impact our results of operations and financial condition.
-These factors include:
+In addition, a variety of factors relating to our business may also impact our results of operations and financial condition. factors we have